VIDA-NYU/reprozip/docs/jupyter.rst

 		$ jupyter nbextension enable --py reprozip_jupyter --user
 		$ jupyter serverextension enable --py reprozip_jupyter --user

-Once these steps are completed, you should either start a Jupyter Notebook server and/or restart your kernel to be able to see the ReproZip button in your notebook's toolbar.
+Once these steps are completed, when you start a Jupyter Notebook server, you should be able to see the ReproZip button in your notebook's toolbar.

 Packing
 =======